jrdupuis/UK_Gen_Ass/HiFiAdapterFiltFCS.md

 # HiFiAdapterFiltFCS

-Commands to run the NCBI Foreign Contamination Screen for adaptor sequences on HiFi data to remove HiFi reads containing adapter sequence artifacts.
+Commands to run the NCBI Foreign Contamination Screen and HiFiAdapterFilt for adaptor sequences on HiFi data to remove HiFi reads containing adapter sequence artifacts.

 ## Table of Contents